There are many options for protecting your home and family in the event of a fire.

 Follow the manufacturer's maintenance advice.
 Also, on a monthly basis you should:

-Some models can be installed with the battery the wrong way round, or without a battery in place at all, but these problems should be discovered once you use the test button to check they are working properly.
+Some models can be installed with the battery the wrong way round, or without a battery in place at all!
+However, these problems will surely be discovered once you use the test button to check they are working properly.

 There have also been reports of batteries slowly slipping out of the battery mount.
 Look for models with push-on connectors or firm battery mounts.